 Restoration of the Doge’s Balcony Ceiling

-Incorporating just a few historic elements, the ceiling in the Doge’s Balcony ceiling was created by Hearst-era craftsmen as part of the Doge’s Suite – two bedrooms and two bathrooms that flank a central sitting room.
-Located on the mezzanine level of the mansion between Casa Grande’s first and second floors, the suite was completed in 1926.
-As part of an exterior balcony exposed to the elements, the ceiling suffered damage over time.
-Hearst Castle’s Historic Restoration staff removed it and restored damaged elements using techniques […]Explore Restoration of the Doge’s Balcony Ceiling
+Incorporating just a few historic elements, the ceiling in the Doge’s Balcony was essentially created by Hearst-era craftsmen as part of the Doge’s Suite – one of the most luxurious ensembles at Hearst Castle.
+Located on the mezzanine level between Casa Grande’s first and second floors, the suite was completed in 1926.
+As part of an exterior balcony exposed to the elements, the ceiling deteriorated over time.
+Several years ago, the ceiling was completely restored.
+Damaged […]Explore Restoration of the Doge’s Balcony Ceiling

 Door in Gothic Suite